-Children can abuse other children (often referred to as peer-on-peer abuse) and it can take many forms.
+Children can abuse other children (formerly referred to as peer-on-peer abuse) and it can take many forms.
 It can happen both inside and outside of the College and online.
-It is important that all staff recognise the indicators and signs of peer-on-peer abuse and know how to identify it and respond to reports.
-Even if there are no reports of peer-on-peer abuse, it should be recognised that this does not mean it is not happening, it may be the case that it is just not being reported.
+It is important that all staff recognise the indicators and signs of child-on-child abuse and know how to identify it and respond to reports.
+Even if there are no reports of child-on-child abuse, it should be recognised that this does not mean it is not happening, it may be the case that it is just not being reported.
 Addressing inappropriate behaviour (even if it appears to be relatively innocuous) can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.